tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: sort out dispense_panel_mach (broach conds => panel conds)
 			- DONE: investigate need for NotTimerAndItemCond
 				- DONE: eliminate NotTimerAndItemCond
-	- TBD: if no current need for complex cond, archive code at bottom of method via comments plug-in
+	- DONE: if no current need for complex cond, archive code at bottom of method via comments plug-in
 	- TBD: update cond & mach to assume "pass" result if cond not listed
 		- EXAMPLE: in dispense_panel_mach , should not need broach_dispensed_cond
 		- NOTE: need to address this in run_mach() cond_check() => False if no cond == True